Berkeley-MDes/tdf-fa24-zhang-jr-00/Week 7 Report.md

 </div><br><br>

 #### 1.2 Programming and Fine Tuning
+I designed four distinct facial expressions for the robot, each requiring separate tasks assigned to the left and right eyes, which are displayed using OLED screens.
+By connecting the AD0 pins to ground and 3.3V, I was able to set unique addresses for each screen, allowing me to control each eye independently with specific commands.
+To enhance the expressions and make them more charming, I carefully designed animation effects.
+This involved calculating and fine-tuning parameters in my code and iteratively adjusting them to achieve the desired look and smoothness.<br><br>
+The following images and screenshots illustrate part of this process.
+For example, I calculated parameters to shape the 'angry' eyes as a rectangular trapezoid.
+For the 'curious' expression, I experimented with different eye positions to create a lively and endearing appearance.
 <img width="1000" alt="Learning Rhino" src="assets/Week7/Week7 algorithm.png">
+<div align="center">calculating parameters to shape the angry eyes</div><br><br>

 <img width="1000" alt="Learning Rhino" src="assets/Week7/Week7 eye code.png">
+<div align="center">fine tuning codes' parameters to realize the best animation effect</div><br><br>

 <img width="1000" alt="Learning Rhino" src="assets/Week7/Week7 angry eye.png">
 <div align="center">angry eye</div><br><br>